noir-lang/noir/docs/docs/tutorials/contract_tutorials/crowdfunding_contract.md

 ---

-Since donations are to be private, the donate function will have the user's private context which has these [Private Global Variables](../../reference/smart_contract_reference/globals.md).
+Since donations are to be private, the donate function will have the user's private context which has these private global variables.
 So from the private context there is a little extra to call the (public internal) `_check_deadline` function.

 ```rust
 #include_code call-check-deadline /noir-projects/noir-contracts/contracts/crowdfunding_contract/src/main.nr raw